udacity/cd13303-genai-c1-classroom/project/starter/README.md

-# Solution Folder
+# Starter Folder

-This folder contains the reference solution notebook for the GenAI C1 project.
+Use this notebook to complete the GenAI C1 project: teach an instruction‑tuned LLM to reason step‑by‑step (letter counting with GRPO).

-- Main file: `project/solution/gen_ai_fundamentals_project_solution.ipynb`
+- Main file: `project/starter/gen_ai_fundamentals_project_starter.ipynb`

 ## Environment and Hardware

 - Single "T4 Tesla" GPU with 16GB VRAM (e.g., AWS `g4dn.xlarge`).
 - Tested with NVIDIA driver 575.57.08 and CUDA 12.9.1 on Ubuntu 24.04 x86_64.

-Install driver + CUDA only if you are sure they are not already installed.
-If you can run `nvidia-smi` you already have it installed.
+Install driver + CUDA only if you are sure they are not already installed, or if you are using an ephemeral cloud instance:
 ```
 sudo apt update && sudo apt install gcc make -y
 wget https://developer.download.nvidia.com/compute/cuda/12.9.1/local_installers/cuda_12.9.1_575.57.08_linux.run